-Students are expected to attend and participate in class, complete and critically evaluate the assigned reading and study in preparation for quizzes.
+Students are expected to attend and participate in class, complete and critically evaluate the assigned reading and study in preparation for exams.

 Readings: Assigned readings should be completed before each class meeting.
-Readings will come both from your book and additional sources.
-Readings not found in your textbook will be posted on Canvas.
+Readings will come primarily from your textbook and are intended to provide you with the necessary background information relevant to the class discussion and lecture.
 You are expected to come to class prepared to discuss the assigned readings.
+Assigned reading from sources other than your book will be posted on Canvas.